Zenodia/standalone_agent_memory/README.md

 ## features
 this is a minimalisitc code which support extraction of custom memory from user conversation with the following features.

+- filter per user by user_id as identification , note we can also extend the filtering to other supplied info
+- automatic summary when conversation turns exceed 3 turns in multi-turns conversations
 - keep track of the user-assistant conversations in multi-turns
 - giving a conversational memory, this standalone agentic memory module will automatically create memory items and archiv into a vectorstore which is InMemoryVectorStore from langchain
 - the memory item creation is using a strong instruction following LLM from build.nvidia.com , tested these 2 "nvidia/llama-3.1-nemotron-51b-instruct","meta/llama-3.1-405b-instruct"
 - a runnable chain which operates on the user conversation automatically
 - a custom mcp server which allow easy integration for any agentic framework
 - a custom mcp client script to test the connection and serve as sample snippet code for easier integration
+- incorporate streaming possbility ( not yet supported in the custom MCP server & client)

 ## environment build
+make sure you have Python 3.12 , I am using python 3.12.11
+#### using conda environment with Anaconda-Navigator
 find appropriate python packages from the env.yml file , if you are using anaconda , you can simple create a new environment with the following command in your anaconda terminal , create the environment using the below command
 ```